 The Treasurer maintains the accounts of TDWG; files financial documents as required by governments where TDWG is registered; and administers the assets of TDWG in conformance with instructions from the Executive Committee.
 The Treasurer reports finances annually to the Executive Committee and membership; collects membership dues and other TDWG income; maintains the membership list; and is entitled to sign jointly with one other officer on behalf of TDWG.

 Technical Architecture Group, Chair

 TDWG depends upon an information technology and communications infrastructure to achieve its purposes.
 This infrastructure includes hardware systems, software, and IT services.
-The chair of the Infrastructure subcommittee is responsible for orgainizing and executing the activities of the subcommittee to support TDWG.
-More details about this role can be found in the subcommittee's charter.
+The Chair of the Infrastructure Subcommittee is responsible for organizing and executing the activities of the Subcommittee to support TDWG.
+More details about this role can be found in the Subcommittee’s charter.

 Regional Representatives: Latin America, Oceania

 Regional Representatives give voice to the members, institutions, and projects in their region, and collectively provide a global perspective to the Executive Committee.
 As members of the Executive Committee, Regional Representatives have responsibility for the oversight of TDWG and the authority to approve/decline strategic initiatives, budgets, and all aspects of operations and activities.
 The Executive Committee also approves or declines the formation of Interest and Task Groups, as well as the ratification of standards and best practice specifications produced by Interest and Task Groups.

 To nominate someone for one of the positions above, first confirm that the nominee is willing to accept the responsibilities of the office.
 Then work with the nominee to send a brief statement of the nominee’s background and vision (maximum 400 words) to the TDWG Secretary (firstname.lastname@example.org).
 Self nominations are accepted.
 All nominations must be complete and received before 10 Nov, 2019 (extended from 1 Nov).